 Lesson 5: Have A Goal

 Ask yourselves some of these questions: “What do we want to achieve at the end of the day?” , “How long are we going to be apart?”, “What about the future?”
 These are the questions you two need to ask yourselves.
-I’ve often seen long distance relationships go on for longer than they were meant to, where one partner was comfortable with the lack of “real” relationship, but the other wanted something more meaningful.
-The truth is, no couple can be in a long distance relationship forever.
+I’ve often seen long-distance relationships go on for longer than they were meant to, where one partner was comfortable with the lack of “real” relationship, but the other wanted something more meaningful.
+The truth is, no couple can be in a long-distance relationship forever.
 Eventually, you may want to settle down.
-If you struggle coping with the long distance, consider attending relationship counseling to find ways of dealing with this.
+If you struggle to cope with the long-distance, consider attending relationship counselling to find ways of dealing with this.

 If you can make a plan with each other, give it a try.
 Consider doing a timeline, making goals with end dates will help ensure everyone follows through on what they said they were going to do… which is coming together.

-Long distance relationships aren’t easy.
+Long-distance relationships aren’t easy.
 They take a lot of trust and communication.
-But, sometimes long distance love is worth it.
+But many times, long-distance love is worth it.